vike256/Unibot/README.md

 **This project is free and open-source.
-I am a student who spends their free time on this project so please if you like the project and want it's development to continue:**
+I am a student who spends their free time on this project.
+If you like the project and want its development to continue:**
 **🎁 Consider donating:** [Ways to donate](https://github.com/vike256#donations)
 **⭐ Give a star**